-This mode of chatting has something magical in the sense that you can see characters appear on screen as soon as the person on the other side of the line type them.
-You can see cursor movements, typos being corrected, pauses and hesitations...
+This mode of chatting has something magical in the sense that you can see characters appear on screen as soon as the person on the other side of the line types them.
+You can see cursor movements, typos being corrected, pauses, and hesitations...
 It conveys emotions better.
 This is something IRC and modern chat programs failed to emulate.

 Of course, it's still possible to run those programs nowadays, and in fact, I recently started using them again with friends.

 On OpenBSD, it's as easy as enabling the ntalk daemon in /etc/inetd.conf:

 Also make sure that that there is a correct entry with the machine hostname in /etc/hosts.

 This is how a talk session looks like: